 Speaking of 80 percent, per John Brennan, DraftKings CEO Jason Robins revealed at a November conference in New York City that “sports betting — legal so far in only eight states — already represents almost 20% of the company’s business.
 And in New Jersey, sports betting comprises 80% of its overall business.”

-We expect an upgraded MGM sportsbook, the addition of PointsBet, and Hard Rock’s expected introduction of Bet365 to chip away at that percentage, but probably not that much.
+We expect an upgraded MGM sportsbook, the addition of PointsBet, and Hard Rock’s expected introduction of Bet365, along with its bonues and promo codes, to chip away at that percentage, but probably not that much.
 It’s pretty incredible that almost overnight both sportsbooks became a juggernaut — just about 18 months after the Federal Trade Commission rejected their attempt at a merger on account of a would-be DFS monopoly.

 Dovetailing with the DraftKings and FanDuel dominance, look at the sluggish performance of the Las Vegas-based entities in comparison.
 Less than $1 million revenue online each for the Caesars properties, MGM and Golden Nugget.
 Put simply, their offerings are inferior.
 They haven’t marketed much and it appears they weren’t prepared.